lil-skies/val-exception-handler/README.md

 Attempted conversion of [tarekwiz / League-Unpacker (https://github.com/tarekwiz/League-Unpacker/blob/master/Unpackman/Main.cpp)] for Valorant

 As many know, Valorant utilizes an exception handler to "unlock" the .text pages.
 By using a .dll to inject into the memory process, it allows reading of the memory despite the exception handler.
 The project also includes a work-in-progress exception that can be raised.
-As of know, I am unsure whether raising the exception matters.
+As of now, I am unsure whether raising the exception matters.

 Instructions
 1. Compile the .dll